helium/HIP/0077-solana-parameters.md

 - IOT Reward Pool Circuit Breaker: `5x the epoch amount`
 - MOBILE Treasury Circuit Breaker: `20% of epoch amount`
 - IOT Treasury Circuit Breaker: `20% of epoch amount`
+- IOT and Mobile Prices to be decided via a pricing oracle similar to that of HNT.
+- HNT Price to be decided via a Pyth price oracle

 Each of the proposed variables can be changed by a governance procedure.